How Do Credentialing Delays Hold Up Reimbursement?

 How to Prevent Credentialing Revenue Loss

 Prevention requires three things: starting early, tracking actively, and maintaining proactively.
 Start credentialing applications 120-150 days before a provider's intended start date — not after they arrive.
 Track every application across every payer with status updates, pending items, and expected completion dates.
 Maintain a credentialing calendar that flags re-credentialing deadlines 90 days in advance so no provider ever lapses.
 Additionally, verify that every provider's credentials are current with every payer at least quarterly.
-These steps do not require complex technology — they require discipline and dedicated staff or a credentialing partner who handles it systematically.
+These steps do not require complex technology — they require discipline and assigned staff or a credentialing partner who handles it systematically.

 What Happens in the First 30 Days with MedPrecision